JoeNibe/JoeNibe.github.io/_posts/pawnable.tw/2019-08-16-pwnable3-calc.md

 ### Solved!

 ## After Thoughts
 This level was incredibly tough for me.
-The python script is not very elegant and can be written in a better way but I am still a noob and
+The python script is not very elegant and can be a little confusing.
+I am sure that it can be written in a better way but I am still a noob.
 I have tried my best to explain what I did.
-I saw few other writeups and few others have completed this level using much better shellcodes to solve this level.
+I saw few other writeups where they have completed this level using much better shellcodes.
 I have used a very basic shellcode for popping a shell.
 You could use a much shorter and better shellcodes instead.
 So I advice you to go checkout other writeups also.